kaiko-ai/eva/docs/user-guide/tutorials.md

 # Tutorials

-For the examples in the tutorials belw we use the [BACH](../datasets/bach.md) dataset which is relatively small and therefore convenient to use.
+Before starting, download the configs for this tutorial from the [***eva*** GitHub repo](https://github.com/kaiko-ai/eva/tree/main):

+1. Download the repo as zip file by clicking on `Code` > `Download ZIP`
+2. Unzzip the file and copy the "config" folder into the directory where you installed eva

 ## 1. Run an *online*-evaluation

+*Note: This step executes the same command & configuration as in the section "Getting started"*

 Run a complete online workflow with the following command:
 ```
-python -m eva fit --config configs/vision/dino_vit/online/patch_camelyon.yaml
+python -m eva fit --config configs/vision/dino_vit/online/bach.yaml
 ```

 The `fit` run will:

- - Download and extract the BACH dataset to `./data}/bach`, if it has not been downloaded before.
+ - Download and extract the BACH dataset to `./data/bach`, if it has not been downloaded before.
  - Fit a complete model consisting of the frozen FM-backbone (a pretrained `dino_vits16`) and a downstream head (single layer MLP) on the BACH-train split.
  - Evaluate the trained model on the val split and report the results

-The running time will depending on your internet connection and compute setup.
+The running time will depend on your internet connection and compute setup.
 A complete run with internet speed ~200MB/s on a MacBook Pro with M1+ chip should take around 20 [**TBD**] minutes.

 Once the run is complete: